sajjadisr/koor/GOOGLE_REVIEWS_SETUP.md

 # Google Reviews Integration Setup Guide

-This guide will help you set up Google Reviews integration for your Koor platform.
+This guide will help you set up Google Reviews integration for your Kooreh platform.

 ## Prerequisites